Cunjia-Liu/Cunjia-Liu.github.io/_pages/research.md

 </details>

 ## Percetion and information fusion
-We are interested in fusing different sensor information and "world knowledge" to 1) establish a better situational awarenes for robotic systems operated in a dynamical environemnt and 2) find an effective way to represent and understand environment features (e.g., mapping crop disease, chemical gas distributions) based on the data collected by robotic systems.

-We are interested in fusing different sensor information and 'world knowledge' to achieve two primary goals: 1) to establish a better situational awareness for robotic systems operated in a dynamic environment; 2) to find an effective way to represent and understand environmental features, such as mapping crop disease or chemical gas distributions, based on the data collected by robotic systems.
+We are interested in fusing different sensor information and 'world knowledge' to achieve two primary goals: 1) to establish a better situational awareness for robotic systems operated in a dynamic environment, inlcuding tracking other objects in the environment; 2) to find an effective way to represent and understand environmental features, such as mapping crop disease or chemical gas distributions, based on the data collected by robotic systems.

 <details>
 	<summary> Case study on robotic environment mapping </summary>